elisabettafedele/SemScript/README.md

 (I do not have to specify the input file since it is already specified inside the yarrrml file under sources)
 The command is:
-java -jar rmlmapper-4.9.0.jar.jar -m rules.rml -o movies_in_rdf/output.rdf
+java -jar rmlmapper-4.9.0.jar -m rules.rml -o sparql_endpoint_and_client/SemScript/src/main/resources/movies_in_rdf/the_social_network.rdf
 where output.rdf is the output file and rules.rml is the rules file.
+N.B.: change the encoding from ANSI to UTF-8, otherwise the RIO parser won't be able to parse it N.B.2: change the extension of the file to .ttl

 4)